mbolam/DSWS_OpenRefine/4-cleaning.md

 - License info

 ## Creating a project
-  - Projects can be created from data on your computer, data on the web, pasting into the clipboard, connecting to a database, or linking to Google Sheets.
-  - As a reminder.
-OpenRefine never over writes your original data, and information is *not* sent over the Internet!
+Projects can be created from data on your computer, data on the web, pasting into the clipboard, connecting to a database, or linking to Google Sheets.
+As a reminder.
+OpenRefine never changes your original data, and information is *not* sent over the Internet!

-  - OpenRefine can accept a variety of data types, including CSV/TSV/\*SV, line-based text files, fixed-width field text files, JSON files, RDF files, XML files, and Excel files.
+OpenRefine can accept a variety of data types, including CSV/TSV/\*SV, line-based text files, fixed-width field text files, JSON files, RDF files, XML files, and Excel files.
 I have found that simple \*SV files tend to work the best.

-  - OpenRefine data preview page will attempt to identify the file-type, and the available options will vary based on that file-type.
-For our University Data, OpenRefine correctly identified it as TSV, even though the file extension said ".csv"
+OpenRefine data preview page will attempt to identify the file-type, and the available options will vary based on that file-type.
+For our museum data, OpenRefine correctly identified it as TSV.
-  - When satisfied with the data, click the "Create Project>>" button.

 {% include figure.html file="openRefineDataPreview.jpg" alt="openrefine data preview" width="100%" %}